mohanbharath/IzduBot/README.md

 If I haven't listed the feature above as planned or in the FAQ, there are a number of possible reasons: the feature might be too difficult or tedious to implement at present, the feature might pose problems for homebrewers, or I may just not have thought of the feature at all yet.
 Feel free to let me know - if you think a feature would be useful, either as a player or DM, I'm interested in hearing about it, or I might tell you why it's not on the table.

 ## Troubleshooting

+### Basic Troubleshooting (e.g. "IzduBot isn't responding to my command")

 Try enclosing any text (like ability names, character names, etc) in quotes "like so", and if it still doesn't work, check to make sure your command and arguments are spelled correctly and entered per the format.
-If you're 100% certain you're entering it correctly and it's still not working, contact me with, and I'll see what's up.
+If you're 100% certain you're entering it correctly and it's still not working, contact me with details, and I'll see what's up.

 ## Contact
 If you need (or want) to get in touch, I'm MrMonday#7732 on Discord, or email me at mohanbharath@gmail.com **with [IzduBot] in the subject line**.